 Chromosomal rearrangements involving the human KMT2A gene are recurrently associated with the disease phenotype of acute leukemias.
 The identification of KMT2A gene rearrangements is necessary for rapid clinical decisions resulting in specific therapy regimens.
-Amplification of KMT2A in MDS and AML has also been observed, and transcriptional similarities between KMT2A amplified and KMT2A rearranged leukemias were identified.
+Amplification of KMT2A in myelodysplastic syndrome and acute myeloid leukemia has also been observed, and transcriptional similarities between KMT2A amplified and KMT2A rearranged leukemias were identified.

 - Acute Lymphoblastic Leukemia (ALL)